llyorshch/codemotion2019/README.md

 - Victor Ibañez
 - ...

-### Perfectionism, Impostor Syndrome and Anxiety - Understanding your fears and learning to be kind to yourself - Jo Franchetti
+### [15 🧷] - Perfectionism, Impostor Syndrome and Anxiety - Understanding your fears and learning to be kind to yourself - Jo Franchetti

 #### Asistentes

-- Javier del Aguila **Quiero hablar de esta presentación**
+- Javier del Aguila **VA a hablar de esta presentación**

 ## Wrap-up